Japan says Chinese embassy break-in ‘regrettable’

 Google Preferred Source badge

-The break-in has further soured relations between Beijing and Tokyo that have suffered since comments by Japanese Prime Minister Sanae Takaichi about the self-ruled island of Taiwan.
+The break-in on the morning of March 24 has further soured ties between Beijing and Tokyo that have suffered since comments by Japanese Prime Minister Sanae Takaichi about the democratic, self-ruled island of Taiwan.

-The suspect told police investigators that he was “hoping to meet the ambassador to tell him to refrain from making hardline remarks, and if that request was rejected, I wanted to surprise him by killing myself”, the Yomiuri Shimbun reported, citing unnamed sources.
+The suspect told investigators he was “hoping to meet the ambassador to tell him to refrain from making hardline remarks, and if that request was rejected, I wanted to surprise him by killing myself,” the Yomiuri Shimbun reported, citing unnamed sources.

 See more on